 The Columbus, Ohio native says there have been many productive conversations among students, faculty and staff at the College.
 They said many people are open to making changes that ensure the College will be welcoming to those from marginalized groups.
 At the urging of Huck and other student advocates for diversity, for example, clinicians now include their pronouns on their name tags.
 "That's a positive change," Huck says.
 "We have more diversity training and speakers now, and we continue to talk with the deans of education and others about how we can be more inclusive."

 Huck came to Northeast with a broad portfolio of educational efforts: they have an undergraduate degree from Kent State University in photojournalism and a master's degree in acupuncture from the American Institute of Alternative Medicine in Columbus.
 Their desire to become a chiropractor stems from the sense that chiropractic and acupuncture work well together.
-This belief extends to Huck's hope for the future: to open a clinic where integrative medicine professionals work together to offer the
+This belief extends to Huck's hope for the future: to open a clinic where integrative medicine professionals work together to offer the greatest benefit to patients.

 I think the most rewarding thing we live for as doctors is to see positive patient progress.

-Quick Questions with Doctor of Chiropractic Student Jess Huck
+Quick Questions with Dr. Jess Huck.

 What made you choose Northeast and pivot from acupuncture to a chiropractic degree?

-I was doing the acupuncture program and as I was treating patients in our student clinic, I kept thinking,'if we only had a chiropractor on staff, I could treat with acupuncture, and they could get adjusted, and they would have such better results'.
+I was doing the acupuncture program and as I was treating patients in our student clinic, I kept thinking, if we only had a chiropractor on staff, I could treat with acupuncture, and they could get adjusted, and they would have such better results.
 I realized that the feedback my body received from working on someone else was very intense and rewarding.
 So, it was during that period in acupuncture school that I decided I was going to become a chiropractor.

 Are there any professors at Northeast who have been particularly influential to you?